-Fiscal 2022 first-quarter adjusted EBITDA increased by 12.3% (14.9% in constant currency) as a result of:
+Fiscal 2022 first-quarter adjusted EBITDA increased by 10.4% (12.9% in constant currency) as a result of:

-- an increase in the American broadband services segment, mainly resulting from the impact of the Ohio broadband systems acquisition and organic revenue growth driven by the cumulative effect of high-speed Internet service additions over the past year and by annual rate increases implemented for certain services; and - an increase in the Canadian broadband services segment, mainly resulting from the impact of the DERYtelecom acquisition; partly offset by - higher marketing and advertising expenses, in both the American and Canadian broadband services segments. including the Breezeline rebranding costs, compared to unusually low marketing and advertising activities last year in the context of the COVID-19 pandemic restrictions.
+- an increase in the American broadband services segment, mainly resulting from the impact of the Ohio broadband systems acquisition and organic revenue growth driven by the cumulative effect of high-speed Internet service additions over the past year and by annual rate increases implemented for certain services; and - an increase in the Canadian broadband services segment, mainly resulting from the impact of the DERYtelecom acquisition; partly offset by - higher marketing and advertising expenses, in both the American and Canadian broadband services segments, including the Breezeline rebranding costs, compared to unusually low marketing and advertising activities last year in the context of the COVID-19 pandemic restrictions; and - lower revenue combined with higher operating expenses in the media activities.

-Excluding the acquisitions of the Ohio broadband systems and DERYtelecom, adjusted EBITDA in constant currency decreased by 2.4% for the first quarter of fiscal 2022.
+Excluding the acquisitions of the Ohio broadband systems and DERYtelecom, adjusted EBITDA in constant currency decreased by 3.9% for the first quarter of fiscal 2022.